William Henry Bissell: Biography

-An interesting note is that this incident, though hostilities were never commenced on the field of honor, disqualified Bissell from holding state office in Illinois, according to the state Constitution of 1848.
+Though hostilities were never commenced on the field of honor, this incident disqualified Bissell from holding state office in Illinois, according to the state Constitution of 1848.
 All state officials, as a part of their inauguration oath, had to swear as to never having participated in a duel, either by fighting in one, accepting a challenge or even acting as a second.
-Once back in Illinois, Bissell, who had broken ties with Stephen A. Douglas over the slavery extension issue, came under the wing of Lincoln and the Republicans.
+Once back in Illinois, Bissell, who had broken ties with Stephen A. Douglas over the slavery extension issue, came under the wing of Lincoln and the Republicans, emerging as a rare Catholic in early Republican ranks.
 In the gubernatorial election of 1856, Abraham Lincoln determined that a former Democrat stood the best chance of defeating the Democratic candidate, William Alexander Richardson of Quincy, a subordinate of Douglas'.
 Bissell, by the mid-1850s, was partially paralyzed, able to walk only with use of a cane and "the aid of a friendly arm".
 He was nominated unopposed, on May 29, 1856, at Bloomington.

 The Democrats made good work of the "duel" issue throughout the campaign and even after the election, which Bissell carried by 4,787 votes in a three-candidate field.
 The facts were plain: If Bissell took the anti-dueling oath, he was to therefore perjure himself.
 Bissell slipped the bonds of the charge by pointing out that the duel acceptance occurred in the District of Columbia, and was therefore not subject to the Illinois Constitution.
 The actual offense, of course, was the perjury itself, perpetrated when Bissell, with embarrassed but tacit approval from the Republicans, took the oath at Springfield.

 Bissell, able only now to walk with crutches, has been the only governor of Illinois to be inaugurated in the Executive Mansion itself; he never entered the Capitol during the three-plus years he served.
 All official business was transacted from the second floor of the Executive Mansion.

 In 1859, Bissell approved the exchange of a special class of bonds the state had previously devalued, known as Macalister-Stebbins bonds, at par plus interest.
 After receiving intense criticism from the Democratic press, he rescinded his decision.
 The transaction was successfully reversed without financial loss to the state, though Bissell's reputation suffered.

 Bissell served as governor from January 12, 1857, until his death.
-He died at the Illinois Executive Mansion in Springfield and was interred in Oak Ridge Cemetery.
+He died at the Illinois Executive Mansion in Springfield from pneumonia and was interred in Oak Ridge Cemetery.
 He was the first Illinois governor to die in office.

 Personal life

-After Bissell’s first wife died, in 1854 he was married to Elizabeth Kane, daughter of former United States Senator Elias Kane.
+After Bissell's first wife died, in 1854 he was married to Elizabeth Kane, daughter of former United States Senator Elias Kane.